debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/security/faq.md

 It tries to emotionally manipulate people into setting ridiculous options, wasting time on non-issues, writing explanations like this one, or worst, distrusting something that's actually pretty secure.

-This doesn't intend to imply that all relevenat options are tuned perfectly.
+This doesn't intend to imply that all relevant options are tuned perfectly.
 If you know of a reasonable improvement, please report!
 Using `systemd-analyze security` is just useless because of lot of noise.